arcaderepairman/simple-sinatra/README.md

   So what just happened ?
   -----------------------

-    The cloudformation template provisioned an ELB pointing to an autoscalling server group.
-The autoscalling group spins up at least 2 servers in the stack for HA locked down by a security group.
+    The cloudformation template provisioned an ELB pointing to an auto-scaling server group.
+The auto-scaling group spins up at least 2 servers in the stack for HA locked down by a security group.
     I put as little as possible into the cloudformation template as far as operating system configuration, there is a small script in the user data section that does the following :